Uploading an object

 andobject-lock-retain-until-date

-), or under both.
+), or both at the same time.
 For more information about their combined use, see Object lock types.

 To upload an object version with a lock, use the upload S3 API method with the X-Amz-Object-Lock-Mode